 Workshop on Medical User Innovation and Medical Commons

-Abstract: This focused interdisciplinary workshop will: bring together researchers studying medical and health innovation from the user innovation and knowledge commons governance approaches; explore potential synergies between these two groups of researchers, who bring different backgrounds, methodologies, and expertise to these issues; and interrogate and critique the role of intellectual property in medical research and innovation in light of the potential for user innovation and knowledge commons approaches
+This focused interdisciplinary workshop brought together researchers studying medical and health innovation from the user innovation and knowledge commons governance approaches; explored potential synergies between these two groups of researchers, who brought different backgrounds, methodologies, and expertise to these issues; and interrogated and critiqued the role of intellectual property in medical research and innovation in light of the potential for user innovation and knowledge commons approaches.

 IPNY: The Role of Geographical Indications